thacherT1D/webdevstuff/Automated_Testing/Unit_Testing.desc.md

 A `test()` function performs an automated test by making an assertion.
 An **assertion** is a statement that is expected to evaluate to `true`.
 In the above example, the `assert.strictEqual()` method is used to assert an actual return value of the `sum()` function is strictly equals `===` to an expected value.
 As a developer, it's up to you to determine the expected value of an automated test.
 Notice the first parameter of the `assert.strictEqual()` method is the actual value and the second parameter is the expected value.
 The order is important because it's used to show the results at the end of a test run.

 If an assertion evaluates to `true`, the testing framework marks the automated test as "passing" and continues to the next `test()` function.
 If the assertion evaluates to `false`, an error is thrown.
 When an error is thrown, the testing framework catches it, marks the automated test as "failing", and continues to the next `test()` function.
-At the end of the run, all the passing and failing tests are shown to the tester.
+At the end of a test run, all the passing and failing tests are shown to the tester.

 After running the above automated test with the `mocha` test runner in the shell.